Welcome to the Eco-Friendly and Frugal Path to Financial Freedom from Sustainable Living @CashHippyAU.

 Every single expense was examined and reduced or deleted if possible, whilst at the same time we were making huge changes to reduce our household waste.

-It was then I had an epiphany – by reducing our household waste, we were also saving money.
-By being less of a consumer, we naturally saved money and created much less waste, reducing our environmental footprint.
+It was then I had an epiphany – by reducing our household waste, we were also saving money and reducing our environmental footprint.

 Then we came across the Financial Independence Retire Early strategy where people retire in their thirties.
 (We wished we knew all this 25 years ago!)